groupon/ansible-silo/docs/index.md

 }
 ```

-In bundle mode, Silo will also include files matching the image name.
+In Silo bundles you can add functions to the file `bundle_extension.sh` inside your bundle directory.
+To customize behavior per user or host, you also have the option to add functions to files matching the image name.
 If, for example, you run a bundle called `foo-bar`, Silo will search for the files `./.foo-bar`, `~/.foo-bar` and `/etc/ansible/ansible-silo/foo-bar` and append the output of all functions matching the pattern `foo_bar_*` to the Docker command.

 Functions matching `_silo_*` will not be included in bundle mode.
 Functions matching `silo_*` will.